kevinlee12/CASCategorization/README.md

     `conda install -n cas scipy`.
 7. Install the pip requirements: `pip install -r requirements.txt`

+## Package/Requirements File:
+Pip is our main package management file, as such, please install packages using Pip whenever possible.
+Thus, when executing `pip freeze > requirements.txt`, please ensure that the requirements.txt file does **not** have scipy.

 ### TODO:
 - Setup script for Conda setup